 A point system has been created to give recognition to all that support SGA sponsored activities.
+Please ask an SGA member to explain the point system that the SGA is using to calculate club points.

-The points will be totaled at the end of each semester and commendation will be given to the clubs with the highest points.
-Remember the success of our college activities is dependent upon your participation.
-Join a club today and make the year a memorable one.
+-The success of our college activities is dependent upon your participation so join a club today and make the year a memorable one.